 A hypertensive emergency is an elevation of the BP that may result in organ damage or dysfunction.
-The organs most likely damaged by a hypertensive emergency are the brain, heart, and kidneys.
+The organs most likely damaged by a hypertensive emergency are the brain, heart and kidneys.
 Hypertension is also an indication that an underlying condition may exist which is causing the brain to demand more blood from the cardiovascular system.
 It can also be an indication of head injury with increased ICP, hypoxia or endocrine dysfunction.
 The goal of treatment is a slow, gradual reduction in BP rather than an abrupt lowering of BP that may cause further neurological complications.

-EMR Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing, has a perfusing pulse as well as beginning treatment for shock.
+Emergency Medical Responder Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing, has a perfusing pulse as well as beginning treatment for shock.

 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Be prepared to support the patient's respirations with BVM if necessary and have suction readily available. - 3.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If ≥ 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If ≤94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to >94%. - 4.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
+If $\ge 94\%$ and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If $\le 89\%$ apply nasal cannula at 2-6 LPM.
+If unable to increase > 94% move to 15 LPM via NRM. - 3.
+Be prepared to support the patient's respirations with BVM if necessary and have suction readily available. - 4.
 Check and record vital signs every 5 minutes until the transporting unit arrives.

-EMT Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.
+BLS Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.

-- 1. EMT Care includes all components of EMR Care. - 2.
-Initiate Paramedic Care intercept if needed and transport suspected stroke patients without delay. - 3.
+- 1. BLS Care includes all components of Emergency Medical Responder Care. - 2.
+Initiate ALS intercept if needed and transport suspected stroke patients without delay. - 3.
 If female patient aged 15-50 is hypertensive, question possibility of pregnancy or postpartum.
 Communicate such findings to transporting agency and receiving facility to ensure patient is being transported to most appropriate facility. - 4.
 Check and record vital signs and GCS every 5 minutes. - 5.
-Obtain 12-lead EKG (if equipped). - 6.
 Keep the patient as calm as possible.
-Assist with patient movement as much as possible. - 7.
+Assist with patient movement as much as possible. - 6.
 Contact the receiving hospital as soon as possible.